-Yes, if your score is between 95 and 99 on the iBT TOEFL, you will still be considered for admission.
-If you are applying to the MA in TESOL program, you will be considered for provisional admission with the requirement to complete the Graduate International Gateway Program (IGP) during the summer before starting in the TESOL program in the fall.
-The IGP is for conditionally admitted international students who need additional support in achieving success in their graduate academic studies.
-A minimum score of 95 on the iBT TOEFL is required for full admission in the MA in TEFL program online.
+Yes, if your score is below the minimum required score, you will still be considered for admission.
+If you are applying to the MA in TESOL program, you will be considered for conditional admission with the Master's Accelerator Program (MAP) before starting in the TESOL program.
+The MAP program is for conditionally admitted international students who need additional support in achieving success in their graduate academic studies.

 - Complete the online application, providing a statement of purpose, test scores, transcripts, and recommendation letters as required.
 The application fee must be paid before your application can be processed.